The amazing Villa Majorelle in Nancy stands at the crossroads between the arts and industry. Restored and refurnished, it is now open to the public.

 © MEN2019_cliche S. Levaillant

 The Nancy cabinetmaker, decorator, wrought ironworker, artist and industrialist Louis Majorelle (1859-1926) filled the gap.
-The entrepreneur of a family business specialising in making copies of period styles, he was able orient his business towards modern production.
+The entrepreneur of a family business specialising in making copies of period styles, he was able to orient his business towards modern production.
 Majorelle undertook the construction of his family home, the Villa Jika named after his wife.
-He wanted it to be simple yet comfortable, elegent yet not luxurious.
+He wanted it to be simple yet comfortable, elegant yet not luxurious.
 Looking no further than his professional and social network in Paris, he found his architect: the 25-year-old Henri Sauvage (1873-1932), with whom he had worked on the Café de Paris in 1898, but who had not yet designed a building in his name.

 Critics rushed to see the completed villa, which was considered “modern” and anti-academic.
-Contemporary photographs show it surrounded by a one-hectare (2.4 acre) park.
+Contemporary photographs show it surrounded by a one-hectare (2.4 acres) park.
 A century later, tightly squeezed behind enclosed walls, it looks a bit cramped in its built-up, urbanized neighbourhood, yet the slender, monumental chimneys crowned with enamelled stoneware by ceramist Alexandre Bigot (1862-1927) herald the presence of an extraordinary building.

 Sauvage kept the traditional villa plan, but designed a bold exterior, creating four stylistically disjointed façades shifting from the picturesque to an almost classic sobriety.
 He thumbed his nose at symmetry and created a dialogue between the exterior and interior, for example a recess that forms the staircase’s volume on the north façade very visible, the big bow window of the dining room on the south side and an asymmetrical setback with three different-sized balconies and three terraces (two of which remain).